ambyshframber/drneo/readme.md

 `cfg` contains configuration data for the program. the files are explained below:

 - `api_key`: a neocities API key (run `curl "https://USER:PASS@neocities.org/api/key"` to get one for your account)
-- `md_ignore`: a list of file paths (from the root data directory) to not process into html and instead upload as raw `.md` files
+- `md_ignore`: a list of file paths (from the root data directory) to not process into html and instead upload as raw `.md` files. one path per line
 - `md_postfix`: a section of text to append to all markdown files
 - `md_prefix`: a section of text to prepend to all markdown files. also supports `##EXTRAHEAD##` (more on that later)
-- `md_replace`: a list of replacements to make in markdown files (more on that later)
+- `md_replace`: a list of replacements to make in markdown files (more on that later). one per line

 `site` can contain anything you like. just remember that ALL `.md` files will be processed into html unless you specifically tell the program to ignore them.

 ### command line options

-- `-d DIRECTORY`: run the program in `DIRECTORY`, not the cwd
+- `-d DIRECTORY`: run the program in `DIRECTORY`, instead of the current working directory
 - `-r REPLACEMENT`: add a replacement to the dictionary
 - `-i FILE`: ignore `FILE` when processing markdown
+- `-e`: don't check files to make sure they abide by neocities' file extension rules

 ## replacements and `##EXTRAHEAD##`